-- 5.5.10 Where there is a question as to whether an SP has been at fault in the non-compliance of another WASPA member it would, the Panel believes, be incumbent upon WASPA to make such SP a direct party to the proceedings so that it can be properly heard in this regard.
-This was not done in complaint 6719. - 5.5.11 There is no evidence before the Panel that the SP was negligent in respect of or contributed to the breach on the part of IP.
-On the contrary the SP appears to have acted reasonably in its practise of requiring its customers to be members of WASPA.
-The SP also provided information and co-operated with the WASPA process.
-The

-Panel has no difficulty in endorsing this behaviour as satisfying the requirements of section 3.9.1.
+- 5.5.3 - Where there is a question as to whether an SP has been at fault in the non-compliance of another WASPA member it would, the Panel believes, be incumbent upon WASPA to make such SP a direct party to the proceedings so that it can be properly heard in this regard. - There is no evidence before the Panel that the SP was negligent in respect of or contributed to the breach on the part of IP.
+On the contrary the SP appears to have acted reasonably to prevent its role in any continuing harm being occasioned by terminating its service provision to the IP.
+This was entirely of its own volition.
+The SP also provided information and co-operated with the WASPA process. - 5.7 The SP was not afforded the opportunity to make representations in this regard.
+In effect the adjudicator has found the SP to have breached sections 3.1.1 and 3.1.2 of the Code through the operation of section 3.9.1 without the SP being aware that it was charged with such breaches.

-- 5.5.12 The SP was not afforded the opportunity to make representations in this regard.
-In effect the adjudicator has found the SP to have breached sections 3.1.1 and 3.1.2 of the Code through the operation of section 3.9.1 without the SP being aware that it was charged with such breaches. - 5.6 The Panel accordingly overturns the decision of the adjudicator in this matter as also the decision of the adjudicator in complaint 5981 to the extent that the decision stood as authority for the view that a WASPA member can be held liable for the breaches of another member on a no-fault basis. - 5.7 It should be noted that the question under consideration has since been rendered moot due to the insertions of sections 14.4.6 and 14.4.6 into Code version 9.0 the current version.
-These clause make the correct position explicit:

-"14.4.5.Where a service is provided by one WASPA member using the facilities of another member, if the member providing these facilities has taken reasonable steps in response to any alleged breach of the Code by the member providing the service, this must be considered as a significant mitigating factor when considering any sanctions against the member providing the facilities.

-14.4.6.
-For the avoidance of doubt, no sanction may be applied to a member who has not been given an opportunity to respond to a complaint."

-5.8 In addition a new section 3.9.3 has also been inserted:

-"3.9.3.
-A WASPA member shall, by obtaining the information provider's signature on the WASPA template agreement, be deemed to have taken all reasonable steps to ensure that the information provider is fully aware of the terms of the WASPA Code of Conduct and this shall be considered as a mitigating factor for the WASPA member when determining the extent of any possible liability for the breach of the provisions of the WASPA Code of Conduct as a result of any act or omission by the information provider."

-5.9 The position going forward accordingly appears to be clear.
+- The Panel accordingly overturns the decision of the adjudicator in this matter as also the decision of the adjudicator in complaint 5981 to the extent that the decision stood as authority for the view that a WASPA member can be held liable for the breaches of another member on a nofault basis. - 5.9 It should be noted that the question under consideration has since been rendered moot due to the insertions of sections 14.4.6 and 14.4.6 into Code version 9.0 the current version.
+These clause make the correct position explicit: - "14.4.5.Where a service is provided by one WASPA member using the facilities of another member, if the member providing these facilities has taken reasonable steps in response to any alleged breach of the Code by the member providing the service, this must be considered as a significant mitigating factor when considering any sanctions against the member providing the facilities. - 14.4.6.
+For the avoidance of doubt, no sanction may be applied to a member who has not been given an opportunity to respond to a complaint." - 5.10 In addition a new section 3.9.3 has also been inserted: - "3.9.3.
+A WASPA member shall, by obtaining the information provider's signature on the WASPA template agreement, be deemed to have taken all reasonable steps to ensure that the information provider is fully aware of the terms of the WASPA Code of Conduct and this shall be considered as a mitigating factor for the WASPA member when determining the extent of any possible liability for the breach of the provisions of the WASPA Code of Conduct as a result of any act or omission by the information provider." - 5.11 The position going forward accordingly appears to be clear.